Evidence tips

 The country risk framework is one of the least transparent aspects of Australia's immigration system, and one of the most frustrating.
 Your nationality sets the baseline expectation for your application before a case officer even reviews your documents.
 That's not fair at the individual level, and it's worth acknowledging that directly.

 But here's what we've learned from helping thousands of applicants: your nationality sets expectations, but your application determines outcomes.
 People from high-risk countries get visas approved every day.
-They succeed by submitting applications that are complete, consistent, and impossible to refuse.
+They win with applications that are complete, consistent, and impossible to refuse.

 You can't change your passport.
-But you can submit an application so strong that a sceptical case officer has no grounds for refusal.
+You can put forward an application so strong that a sceptical case officer has no grounds to refuse it.
 That's what we help you do.

 Next steps:

-• Use our Country Risk Tool to understand how your nationality affects your visa journey
+Use our Country Risk Tool to see how your nationality affects your visa journey

-• When you're ready to apply, start your application with Tern.
-Our platform is built to help applicants from all backgrounds submit complete, consistent applications with immigration lawyer oversight, giving you the best possible chance regardless of where you're from.
+When you're ready to apply, start your application with Tern.
+Our platform helps applicants from all backgrounds put together complete, consistent applications, built on a legal framework designed and maintained by an immigration lawyer, giving you the best possible chance wherever you're from.

 اشتراکگذاری این مقاله